ChesterHsieh/ChesterHsieh.github.io/_posts/2020-05-30-Financial Statements.md

 Here's the extra factors at this time, Covid-19.
 Even in the best case, it still need to take years to distribute vaccine to most relevant countires, which include some poor countries.

 ## GoTd supply and demend.
-The last factor is inevitable
+The last factor is inevitable to be discussed.
+Even we believe the 2 assumptions above, any goods/real estate can be the option.
+For example, oil is somethi

 # Terminology Section
 - **P/B**
 asset - liability = owner's equity